St. Catharines Heidelberg

 St. Catharines Heidelberg was a Canadian soccer club based in St. Catharines, Ontario.
 The club was founded in 1960 and originally competed in the International Soccer League (later renamed Inter-City Soccer League).
-In 1971, the club joined the professional ranks in the National Soccer League (NSL) and played in the league for eight seasons from 1971 until the 1978 season.
+In 1971, the club joined the professional ranks in the National Soccer League (NSL) and played for eight seasons from 1971 until the 1978 season.
 In 1979, Heidelberg departed from the NSL which left St. Catharines Roma as the sole representative for the city of St. Catharines in the National Soccer League.

 History

 St. Catharines Heidelberg was formed in 1960 and represented the German Canadian community in the Niagara region, with club president Connie Kolbow playing an instrumental role in the establishment of the organization.
 St. Catharines initially played in the International Soccer League (later renamed Inter-City Soccer League) in 1960 and secured the Hiram Walker Cup in 1961 which was the playoff championship title.
 In 1964, Heidelberg clinched the regular-season title (McGuiness Trophy) but lost the Hiram Walker Cup to Hamilton Hungarians.
 The club secured their first double (McGuiness & Hiram Walker Cups) in the 1968 season.
 Their final notable season in the Inter-City Soccer League was in 1969 when they claimed their third playoff title.

+In 1971, the Niagara region received a representative in the National Soccer League as Heidelberg managed to acquire a franchise in the professional circuit.
+The club would compete under the name Heidelberg Nationals to appeal to a wider audience while Club Heidelberg could continue to be the primary financial backer.
+In the club's home opener against Toronto First Portuguese, the organization drew 1200 spectators in a 3–0 defeat on May 16, 1971.
+Throughout the 1971 campaign, Heidelberg would average an attendance ranging between 300 and 500 during their initial run in the provincial circuit.
+Initially, Alf Herman coached the team, he would recruit players from the previous roster and local regions such as Hamilton and Niagara.
+Herman would ultimately be replaced by Eddie Brown midway through the season.
+Brown would lead St. Catharines to the playoffs by securing the final berth in the postseason.
+Their run in the playoff tournament concluded in the opening round after a defeat by Toronto Ukraina.
+Following the season's conclusion, the club received the Most Gentlemanly Team award as the league's most disciplined team.

+Eddie Brown would renew his coaching duties for the 1972 season and continued the club's player recruitment philosophy by relying on club veterans and youth from the local circuits.
+A change occurred in the club's structure as the ownership disbanded the secondary squad that competed in the Inter-City League.
+St. Catharines would repeat their success from their inaugural run by securing another playoff berth with an eighth-place finish.
+Once more their championship journey was halted in the preliminary round after a defeat by Hamilton Croatia.